neeramrutia/summarizer/README.md

 - Web Interface: Users can access the summarization tool through a user-friendly web interface, making it accessible across devices.
 - Integration with Amazon API: The system integrates with the Amazon API to fetch real-time product reviews, ensuring the summarization is based on the latest data.
 - Personalized Summaries: Users have the option to customize summarization preferences, allowing them to focus on specific aspects or sentiments of the reviews.
-- Export Summaries: Summaries can be exported in various formats for further analysis or sharing purposes.

 ## Technologies Used